MDEGroup/DeepLib/README.md

 # DeepLib

-This repository provides the source code implementation of the tool and datasets used to perform evaluation for the following paper submitted to MSR 2021:
+This repository provides the source code implementation of the tool and datasets used to perform evaluation for the following paper submitted to the Journal of Systems and Software:

 DeepLib: Recommending Third-party Library Updates with Deep Neural Networks